2022 World Cup Cities and Venues Map of Qatar

 Located about 55 kilometers (35 miles) north of Doha, Al Khor is a coastal city with an abundance of beaches, parks, and mangrove forests.
 It’s a smaller city but offers plenty for visitors to enjoy.
 The seafront corniche makes for a scenic walk and the popular Purple Island is a wonderful conservation area worthy of exploration.

-Currently under construction, Al Bayt Stadium will be one that is truly unique.
-The entire structure will be covered by a giant tent, reminiscent of those historically used by nomadic peoples in the region.
+Al Bayt Stadium is truly unique.
+The entire structure is covered by a giant tent, reminiscent of those historically used by nomadic peoples in the region.
 While it serves as a nod to Qatar’s past, it also looks forward to the future.
-The top level of the stadium will be portable and donated to a developing nation after the World Cup.
+The top level of the stadium is portable and is intended to be donated to a developing nation after the World Cup.
 With seating for 60,000, Al Bayt Stadium is one of the larger stadiums in the tournament and will host one of the semi-final matches.

 Al Rayyan is a city that is passionate about sports, particularly soccer.
 While it’s technically the second largest city in Qatar, it’s actually considered part of the Doha metropolitan area and close to all of Doha’s attractions including great museums, world-class shopping, heaps of restaurants, and plenty of cultural sites and attractions.

-The new Al Rayyan Stadium is currently being built on the site of the city’s Ahmed Bin Ali Stadium and will be home to the beloved Al Rayyan SC soccer team.
-Like many of the other 2022 World Cup stadiums, Al Rayyan Stadium is being built in a modular design with sustainability in mind.
+The new Ahmad Bin Ali Stadium is home to the beloved Al Rayyan SC soccer team.
+Like many of the other 2022 World Cup stadiums, Al Rayyan Stadium was built in a modular design with sustainability in mind.
 Though the stadium will house 40,000 seats for the tournament, many of those will later be removed and donated to other projects.

 Al Janoub Stadium